-Just take 1/2 inch ribbon in the colour of your choice and cut into a 12 inches long piece.
-Fold it 3 inches from one end.
+Just take 1/2 inch wide ribbon in the color of your choice and cut into a 12 inches long piece.
+Fold it 3 inches from one end (short edge – this ensures that the cut edge is folded to the inside).
 Take a sewing needle and thread and make running/gathering stitches along the long edge.

 Gather the ribbon into your flower by puling at the gathering stitches.

-When the flower is arranged to your liking and you have stitched the loose ends at the back together, attah a pearl/bead etc in the middle.
+When the flower is arranged to your liking and you have stitched the loose ends at the back together, attach a pearl/bead etc in the middle.

-You can add two different colour ribbons and make flowers this way for a multi colour flower.
+You can add two different color ribbons and make flowers this way for a multi color flower.

 This flower is made with a ribbon which is 1/2 inch wide and 20 inch long.